Donald J. Cohen: Publications

-He inspired the production of the "first Israeli textbook of child psychiatry in Hebrew, the first modern textbook of child psychiatry in China and a new textbook of child psychiatry in South Korea".
+He inspired the production of the "first Israeli textbook of child psychiatry in Hebrew, the first modern textbook of child psychiatry in China and a new textbook of child psychiatry in South Korea."

 Legacy

-Colleagues said Cohen "blended a profound spirituality with a broad understanding of science and clinical work"; friend Joe Lieberman described him as someone who "did more in his 61 years than most anyone else could ever hope to accomplish in a lifetime ... a true professional, and caregiver and friend to the thousands of people who had the good fortune of knowing him" and a person who "dedicated his life to helping children and adolescents ... working tirelessly to develop and promote programs to assist children".
-He was described as "a humanist, with tremendous compassion and insight into his patients".
-Colleague James F. Leckman said, "He fostered the development of the next generation of academic child psychiatrists from many countries, in Europe, Korea, China, as well as Israel", and described him as "committed to forging closer ties between Israel and Palestine through contacts and visits with various psychiatrists, psychologists, and social service agencies active in Gaza and the West Bank."
+Colleague James F. Leckman said: "He fostered the development of the next generation of academic child psychiatrists from many countries, in Europe, Korea, China, as well as Israel," and described him as "committed to forging closer ties between Israel and Palestine through contacts and visits with various psychiatrists, psychologists, and social service agencies active in Gaza and the West Bank."

-According to Leckman and colleague Joseph L. Woolston, Cohen's "ability to put children and adults at ease" was "just magical"; Leckman said of Cohen, "To be a good child psychiatrist, you have to be a child at heart, and Donald was always willing to be sort of down there on the floor with the kids."
-But he was also known for engaging parents; according to the National Child Traumatic Stress Network:Regardless of the disorder he was studying, Dr. Cohen engaged parents to an unprecedented degree.
-He took their advice in designing his studies and shared his papers with them before submitting them for publication.
-He called this approach, "participatory research," and the children's families loved him for it.

-According to Joe Lieberman:I recently learned from my colleague, Senator Dodd, that Dr. Cohen was the first person to suggest a special health insurance program for children that ultimately became the Children's Health Insurance Program.
-Today, this program throughout the Nation provides health care for millions of children who would otherwise go without the basic care they need to grow up healthy and flourish.
+According to Joe Lieberman:Dr. Cohen was the first person to suggest a special health insurance program for children that ultimately became the Children's Health Insurance Program.
+Today, this program throughout the Nation provides health care for millions of children who would otherwise go without the basic care they need to grow up healthy and flourish.In 2000, the Donald J. Cohen National Child Traumatic Stress Initiative was established "to raise the standard of care and increase access to services for children and families who experience or witness traumatic events."
+The initiative was introduced as a bill by Senator Joe Lieberman and approved by both houses of the United States Congress to amend the Public Health Service Act to recognize Cohen's contributions to victims of violence-related stress.